 b) Machine moulding

-Ramming or compressive force is produced by the machine is called as machine moulding.
+Ramming or compressive force produced by the machine is called machine moulding.
 Processes are below:

 - Jolting